divyanshxxx527-beep/vitalblink-website/README.md

 ## Going to Production

-When you're ready to deploy your SaaS application to production, follow these steps:
+When you're ready to deploy the VitalBlink website to production, follow these steps:

 ### Set up a production Stripe webhook